lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 * Normalize: If fixed-point data should be normalized or not.

 * Stride: This is important to understand here, this sets the byte offsets between consecutive attributes.
-In this case, we need to set it to the aholw size of a amatrix in bytes.
+In this case, we need to set it to the whole size of a matrix in bytes.
 This acts like a mark that packs the data so it can be changed between vertex or instances.

 * Pointer: The offset that this attribute definition applies to.
 In our case, we need to split the matrix definition into four calls.
 Each vector of the matrix increments the offset.

-After defining the vertex attribute, we need to call the glVertexAttribDivisor using the same index.
+After defining the vertex attribute, we need to call the ```glVertexAttribDivisor``` using the same index.

 The definition of the light view matrix is similar to the previous one, you can check it in the source code.
 Continuing with the ```InstancedMesh``` class definition it’s important to override the methods that enable the vertex attributes before rendering \(and the one that disables them after\).